pchchv/bill/README.md

-# bill
-Service creating two checks.
+# Service creating two checks.
 For the kitchen and for the customer.